chrisn731/Systems-Programming/README.md

 The interface for mymalloc is the similar as malloc, but has parameters for filenames and line numbers for easier debugging:<br/>
-`void *mymalloc(size_t x, const char *filename, const int line_number)`

-### MyFree
-Similarly, to free blocks given by mymalloc use:<br/>
-`void myfree(void *ptr, const char *filename, const int line_number)`<br/>
-The advantage to using this is that it catches common mistakes such as: redunant freeing of pointers, attempting to free NULL pointers, or attempting to free pointers not given by mymalloc.

-### Memgrind
-Asst1 also includes `memgrind.c` that goes through multiple rigorous tests to ensure that mymalloc works through different types of workload stress.
-Mymalloc uses the following model to keep track of each block size:
+`void *mymalloc(size_t x, const char *filename, const int line_number)` Mymalloc uses the following model to keep track of each block size:
 ```
 __________________________________________________________________________________